 Neighborhood Voices Lead to Action on Street Racing in Makiki

-Recently, KHON2 News spotlighted the Nice Neighborhood Committee of the Makiki Neighborhood Board #10 for taking on an issue that had been disrupting daily life for countless families — illegal racing on King Street and Young Street.
+Recently, Hawaii News Now spotlighted the Nice Neighborhood Committee of the Neighborhood Board #10 for taking on an issue that had disrupted daily life for countless families — illegal racing on King Street and Young Street.

 For months, nearby residents endured the late-night roar of engines, screeching tires, and crowds of motorcyclists gathering around the Tipsy Pig bar.
 What felt like an unchecked nuisance was more than just a noise problem — it was a real safety concern.